Email: email@example.com | cell: 901-871-3659

 Director of Operations and Educational Programming

-Music has always been an integral part of Marissa’s life and she’s thrilled to return to her hometown and contribute to PRIZM and the Memphis musical community.
+Music has always been an integral part of Marissa’s life and she’s thrilled to be back in her hometown and to contribute to PRIZM and the Memphis musical community.

 Dr. Marissa Manthongkham is a graduate of Michigan State University, earning a Doctorate of Musical Arts in clarinet performance.
 She also holds a bachelor’s degree in music education from the University of Tennessee and a Master of Music in performance from Baylor University.
 She studied under Guy Yehuda, Richard Shanley, Victor Chavez and Gary Sperl.